sandeepmistry/node-bluetooth-bulb/README.md

 __Pair__

     // If pair code has not been set previously, it must be set within 10s of powering the bulb.
-    // Otherwise, the pair must be called, immediately after connect.
+    // Otherwise, pair must be called, immediately after connect (otherwise the bulb will terminate the connection)

     bluetoothBulb.pair(code, callback); // code must be 0 - 255